SilkMC/silk/fabrikmc-commands/docs/Module.md

 }
 ```

-You can see all command builder function here: [net.axay.fabrik.commands]
+You can see all command builder functions here: [net.axay.fabrik.commands]

 ### Clientside